cookiesncream716/helloWorld2/README.md

 ```
 this.updateText = function(){
   var newGreeting = [‘Hello World’, ‘Hi There’, ‘Howdy’, ‘Hello', ‘Hey’]
-  this.greeting.text = newGreeting[this.index%newGreeting.length]
+  this.greeting.text = newGreeting[this.count%newGreeting.length]
   this.greeting.visible = true
 ```

 9. Lastly, the code for the callback function for the click event listener in step 5 needs to be added.
-Increment the `index` property when the button is clicked, then call the `updateText` method.
-In order to have access to `this.index` and `this.updateText` inside of the function, make a variable called `that` and assign it the value `this`.
+Call the `updateText` method and then increment the `count` property when the button is clicked.
+In order to have access to `this.count` and `this.updateText` inside of the function, make a variable called `that` and assign it the value `this`.
 Put it inside of the `build` method on the first line.

 ```
 var that = this